 The celebrations were wide-ranging, limited only by imagination and money.
 Some took time to set up but many were spontaneous.

-There was a military parade through Edmonton.
-It took place in Fore Street, starting at Noel Park and it was saluted by the Mayor outside the Town Hall.
+There were military parades.
+Ours in Edmonton took place in Fore Street, starting at Noel Park and it was saluted by the Mayor outside the Town Hall.
 My uncle who was in the Home Guard was involved.
 I remember climbing into a Bren Gun Carrier, a small tank, with lots of other children outside the town hall and speeding to the Angel pub and back.

 We also had street parties.
 People put their tables and chairs out into the street.
 In our street these spanned nearly half the length of the street.
 A stage was erected in the middle of the street and there was music, light, and people singing, glad to be alive.